sunilpandey246/SQL-Data-Analysis-Projects/README.md

 ###  Query Logic

-The WHERE clause filters rows based on a condition.
-Only employeeswith salary greater than 50,000 are returned.
-Rows with salary equal to or less than 50,000 are excluded.
+The **WHERE** clause filters rows based on a condition.
+Only employees with salary greater than 50,000 are returned.
+Rows with salary equalto or less than 50,000 are excluded.